gabrielsribe/RecargaPay-CDI-Bonus-Assignment/user_balance_table/README.md

 ### Purpose

-The goal of this module is to compute the daily balance per `account_id` using raw transactional events provided in a Change Data Capture (CDC) format.
+The goal of this table is to compute the daily balance per `account_id` using raw transactional events provided in a Change Data Capture (CDC) format.
 This is a foundational step for the CDI Bonus calculation, ensuring a reliable historical view of account balances, even for days with no transactions.

 ---